 - PPM is generally used by organizations to identify the potential returns on a project.
-It makes it possible for companies that want to invest in new projects (and often competing projects) to forecast risks inherent in each and make an informed decision.
+It makes it possible for companies that want to invest in new projects (and often competing projects) to forecast risks inherent in each and make an informed decision during project planning.

-- It also facilitates team communication and ensures that all parties involved in projects are on the same page.
+- It also facilitates best practices in team communication and ensures that all parties involved in projects are on the same page.

-- When done properly, PPM is a valuable tool for obtaining buy-in from all stakeholders in an organization and enabling them to see the bigger picture and understand, manage, and mitigate risks, there’s much less likely to be discord, which can often be the bane of successful project management.
+- When done properly, PPM is a valuable tool to obtain buy-in from all stakeholders in an organization and enable them to see the bigger picture.
+If they can understand, manage, and mitigate risks, it will minimize discord, which can often be the bane of successful project and work management.
 PPM also enhances transparency, governance, and accountability with stakeholders.

 What Are The Objectives Of Portfolio Management?

 The primary objective of PPM is to maximize the benefits a company accrues from the projects it undertakes.
-This necessarily involves selecting only those projects that offer the right amount of value, taking into consideration the resources that need to be allocated vis-a-vis the available resources, as well as the strategic fit with the company’s goals.
+This necessarily involves selecting only those projects that offer the right amount of value.
+Also, ensuring desirable project performance, considering the resources that need to be allocated vis-a-vis the available resources, and the strategic fit with the company’s goals.

-Other objectives include achieving balance in the project portfolio by ensuring an appropriate mix of high and low risk and long and short-term projects.
-By establishing an optimal mix of projects, PPM ensures a company is better placed to achieve its operational and financial goals.
+Other objectives include achieving balance in the project portfolio by ensuring an appropriate mix of high and low-risk and long and short-term projects.
+By establishing an optimal mix of projects, PPM ensures a company is better placed to achieve its strategic objective and its operational and financial goals.

 What Is The Role Of The Project Portfolio Manager?

-As the person with oversight of an organization’s project portfolio, the portfolio project manager is integral to successful execution of the organization’s strategy.
-Often, the role of a project portfolio manager revolves around managing one or more portfolios and working with different financial algorithms and financial models to align projects to the company’s strategic objectives.
-Portfolio Managers often develop management standards to guide the portfolio and they keep a high level overview of everything within the portfolio.
+As the person with oversight of an organization’s project portfolio, the portfolio project manager is integral to the successful execution of the organization's strategic objectives.
+Often, the role of a project portfolio manager revolves around managing one or more portfolios and working with different financial algorithms and financial models.
+These models align projects to the company’s strategic objectives and keep risk management in mind.
+Portfolio Managers often develop management standards to guide the portfolio and keep a high-level overview of everything within the portfolio.

 Often, project portfolio managers are part of a Project Management Office (PMO).
 The PMO’s role involves portfolio management and setting project management processes and standards for the whole department to follow.

-The PMO might also set out which methodologies are being used in the organization, such as Agile or Scrum methodologies, and ensure that they are being followed in individual projects.
+Additionally, the PMO can set out which methodologies are used in the organization, such as Agile or Scrum methodologies, and ensure that they are followed in each individual project.

 What Is The Difference Between Project Management And Portfolio Management?

-The operative word in project portfolio management, on the other hand, is a portfolio.
-PPM is not primarily concerned with running projects, rather its focus is on choosing which projects to be involved in and how to fund them, based on whether or not they support the goals and objectives of the company.
-Projects that do not fall within the scope of the company’s objectives are removed from contention.
+However, the operative word in project portfolio management, on the other hand, is a portfolio.
+PPM is not primarily concerned with running projects.
+Instead, it focuses on choosing which projects to be involved in and how to fund them.
+Those decisions are based on whether or not they support the goals and objectives of the company.
+Finally, projects that do not fall within the scope of the company’s objectives are removed from contention.